 Homogeneity/Appearance Determination: Each formulated and standard reference creams were examined visually for undissolved components/ ingredients, dirt particles, foreign matter, phase separation and clarity (Fagbemi, 2005).

 Neutral Fatty Matter Determination: In a 250 ml conical flask, 0.40 g each of the formulated cream products and the standard reference were dissolved in 25 ml of ethanol, heated gradually, and then moved to a separatory funnel using 5 ml of ethanol.
-100 ml of petroleum ether was then added after 30 ml of water and 10 ml of 1 M NaOH into the separatory funnel and shaken thoroughly to allow the two liquid layers to separate, the lower (aqueous) layer was run into a second separatory funnel.
-The process was carried out twice and the aqueous layer was kept.
+100 ml of petroleum ether was then added after 30 ml of water and 10 ml of 1 M NaOH into the separatory funnel and shaken thoroughly to allow the two liquid layers to separate.
+The lower (aqueous) layer was run into a second separatory funnel.
+The process was carried out twice, and the aqueous layer was kept.

-The three (3) petroleum ether extracts were washed with 25 ml of 50 % aqueous ethanol and was added to the main aqueous layer.
-The mixture was transferred into a 250 ml beaker and each funnel was rinsed with 10 ml petroleum ether and this was added to the mixture inside the beaker.
-The mixture was dried on a water bath and was weighed to ascertain the neutral fatty matter (Poucher, 1993).
+The three (3) petroleum ether extracts were washed with 25 ml of 50 % aqueous ethanol and were added to the main aqueous layer.
+The mixture was transferred into a 250 ml beaker, and each funnel was rinsed with 10 ml of petroleum ether, which was added to the mixture inside the beaker.
+The mixture was dried in a water bath and was weighed to ascertain the neutral fatty matter (Poucher, 1993).

-Total Fatty Matter Determination: 20 ml of 1 M HCl was used to acidify the aqueous layer and then 100 ml petroleum ether was added into the separatory funnel and shaken vigorously to allow the two liquid layers to separate, the lower (aqueous) layer was transferred into a second separatory funnel.
-This process was repeated twice and the aqueous layer was kept.
+Total Fatty Matter Determination: 20 ml of 1 M HCl was used to acidify the aqueous layer, and then 100 ml of petroleum ether was added to the separatory funnel and shaken vigorously to allow the two liquid layers to separate.
+The lower (aqueous) layer was transferred into a second separatory funnel.
+This process was repeated twice, and the aqueous layer was kept.

-The three (3) petroleum ether extracts were washed with 25 ml of 50 % aqueous ethanol and was added to the main aqueous layer.
-The mixture was transferred into a 250 ml beaker and each funnel was rinsed with 10 ml petroleum ether, and this was added to the beaker.
-The mixture was dried on a water bath and was weighed to ascertain the total fatty matter.
+The three (3) petroleum ether extracts were washed with 25 ml of 50 % aqueous ethanol and were added to the main aqueous layer.
+The mixture was transferred into a 250 ml beaker, and each funnel was rinsed with 10 ml of petroleum ether, which was added to the beaker.
+The mixture was dried in a water bath and was weighed to ascertain the total fatty matter.

-Some neutral fatty matter that remains unextracted such as fatty alcohol ethoxylates, 25 ml of water was added to the aqueous layer and three (3) successive 100 ml chloroform was used in the extraction.
+Some neutral fatty matter that remains unextracted, such as fatty alcohol ethoxylates, 25 ml of water was added to the aqueous layer, and three (3) successive 100 ml chloroform were used in the extraction.
 Each chloroform extract was then washed in a second separating funnel with 50 ml of water.
-Then the mixture was run into a 250 ml beaker and was evaporated to dryness and the weight was determined (Poucher, 1993).
+Then the mixture was run into a 250 ml beaker and evaporated to dryness, and the weight was determined (Poucher, 1993).

 UV Spectroscopy Determination: A UV-Visible spectrophotometer was used to take the UV spectra of each of the formulated and standard reference creams in order to ascertain their maximum absorption wavelength and level of penetration of the formulated and standard reference creams (Donald et al., 2001).